raj166/raj166/README.md

 ## Professional Experience 💼
 - **Data Scientist** at WGA (Wallbridge Gilbert Aztec)
-- **Machine Learning Research Intern** at the Centre of Brain and Research, IISC Bangalore
 - **ML/DL Engineer** at Samyak Infotech Pvt.
 Ltd.
-- **Junior Data Engineer** at Jay Infocomm

 ## Internship Experience 🎓
+- **Machine Learning Research Intern** at the Centre of Brain and Research, IISC Bangalore
-- Completed an internship at IVAI (Insight Via Artificial Intelligence), a startup, as part of my master's program.
+- **Could I Intern** Completed an internship at IVAI (Insight Via Artificial Intelligence), a startup, as part of my master's program.

 ## Skills & Expertise 💡
 - Proficient in Python, SQL, MongoDB